-- 17. MSI Capability and Supportability.
-The IHO Capacity Building strategy lays particular emphasis on the fundamental capability for all coastal States to provide a maritime safety information (MSI) service in support of their international obligations. - 18.
-Recommendations.
-The Chair is requested to encourage all coastal States to: - a) maintain regular communication with the regional NAVAREA Coordinator(s) and inform of any change of personnel or contact details; - b) use and following the guidance provided in S-53 Joint IMO/IHO/WMO Manual on Maritime Safety Information; and - c) Request National Coordinators to review the contents of the relevant Annexes of the GMDSS Master Plan (GMDSS.1/Circ.21 31May 2017 refers) and to use the annexed questionnaire for electronic submission, whilst also cross checking the details submitted for inclusion in IHO publication C-55 for consistency.
+16. MSI Capability and Supportability.
+The IHO Capacity Building strategy lays particular emphasis on the fundamental capability for all coastal States to provide a maritime safety information (MSI) service in support of their international obligations.

+- 17. Recommendations.
+The Chair is requested to encourage all coastal States to: - a) maintain regular communication with the regional NAVAREA Coordinator(s) and inform of any change of personnel or contact details (See also Permanent Action EAtHC14-05); - b) use and follow the guidance provided in S-53 Joint IMO/IHO/WMO Manual on Maritime Safety Information;